 All undergraduate and graduate students who receive ISLA funding must submit a final report that meets the following guidelines.
 In some cases, a donor thank-you note will also be required (see details below).
 See ISLA Acknowledgement section for how to credit ISLA in any public displays of your work.

 Following project completion, all research grant recipients must submit a 1-2 page final report.
 All reports should be written in a style accessible to a non-specialist reader.
-Awardees also must upload at least one photograph of themselves conducting their research or other digital materials relevant to their funded research/project.
+Awardees also must upload at least two photographs (one of them can be a headshot) of themselves conducting their research or other digital materials relevant to their funded research/project.

 Final reports should address the following: